danielrdehaan/ReaMOD_Development/README.md

 ## Notes

-- **Track Naming**: The plugin monitors tracks named "FMOD" (case-insensitive) for triggering events based on items.
+- **Track Naming**: ReaMOD monitors tracks named "FMOD" (case-insensitive) for triggering events based on items.
 - **Parameter Automation**: You can automate FMOD event parameters using items and take names starting with `param:`.

 ## Contributing